 - Modi Enterprises v.
 ESPN, Inc., 12 A.D.3d 1203 (1st Dept. 2004) (dismissing appeal following complete defense verdict at trial in $231 million breach of contract, breach of fiduciary duties, and misappropriation case)

 Mr. Buchweitz also has an active pro bono practice.
-He currently serves as co-lead counsel to the East End Eruv Association in a high profile federal civil rights case brought against several Long Island municipalities regarding the establishment of an eruv.
-Earlier, among other matters, he obtained a full defense jury verdict as lead trial counsel in a case on behalf of the New York City Law Department; served as lead counsel in an appeal where the court vacated the conviction of a client on the basis of ineffective assistance of counsel; and was co-lead counsel on submission of an amicus brief on First Amendment issues with the United States Supreme Court.
+He successfully represented the East End Eruv Association in a series of high profile federal civil rights cases brought against certain Long Island municipalities regarding the establishment of an eruv.
+His notable victories in these matters have included affirmance of a lower court’s dismissal of a complaint that alleged that the installation of lechis on public utility poles violated the Establishment Clause of the U.S. Constitution (Jewish People for the Betterment of Westhampton Beach, et al. v.
+The Village of Westhampton Beach, et al., 778 F.3d 390 (2d.
+Cir.
+2015)) and the reversal of a town zoning board decision that lechis were signs that could not be placed on utility poles under a municipal ordinance, with the Court holding that, since lechis are not even discernible, it is unreasonable not to accommodate the religious practice (East End Eruv Association, Inc. v.
+The Town of Southampton, et al., 2015 WL 4160461 (NY Sup.
+Ct.
+June 30, 2015)).
+Earlier, among other matters, he obtained a full defense jury verdict as lead trial counsel in a case on behalf of the New York City Law Department; served as lead counsel in an appeal where the court vacated a first degree robbery conviction of a client on the basis of ineffective assistance of counsel (People v.
+Cyrus, 48 A.D.3d 150 (1st Dept. 2007)); and was co-lead counsel on the submission of an amicus brief on First Amendment issues with the United States Supreme Court.

-Outside of his active practice, Mr. Buchweitz publishes and speaks on a wide variety of legal issues, including attachment and execution issues in New York State, electronic discovery, minimizing litigation risks in contract drafting, and managing pre-litigation disputes.
+Outside of his active practice, Mr. Buchweitz publishes and speaks on a wide variety of legal issues, including disputes concerning commercially reasonable efforts in pharmaceutical license and acquisition deals, attachment and execution issues in New York State, electronic discovery, minimizing litigation risks in contract drafting, and managing pre-litigation disputes.
 Additionally, for the past several years he has co-authored “Chapter 6: Marketing to Potential Corporate Clients” in Successful Partnering Between Inside and Outside Counsel (Thomson Reuters/Association of Corporate Counsel).

 Mr. Buchweitz graduated from Fordham University School of Law in 2002, where he was a staff member of the Fordham Law Review and Fordham Moot Court.
 Mr. Buchweitz graduated from Brandeis University in 1999, summa cum laude and Phi Beta Kappa, with a BA in Politics, History and Legal Studies, and received high honors for his Senior Thesis, “The Creation of the First Majority-Minority Congressional District in New York.”

-Mr. Buchweitz joined the firm as a summer associate in 2001.
-Prior to joining the firm, Mr. Buchweitz worked as a legal intern for Justice Ira Gammerman of the Commercial Division of the Supreme Court, New York County, and for the United States Attorney’s Office for the Southern District of New York.
-Prior to attending law school, Mr. Buchweitz served as a Legislative Intern for United States Representatives Peter King of New York and Martin Meehan of Massachusetts.
+Mr. Buchweitz joined the Firm as a summer associate in 2001.
+Prior to joining the Firm, Mr. Buchweitz worked as a legal intern for Justice Ira Gammerman of the Commercial Division of the Supreme Court, New York County, and for the United States Attorney’s Office for the Southern District of New York.
+Prior to attending law school, Mr. Buchweitz served as a Legislative Intern for United States Representatives Peter T. King of New York and Martin Meehan of Massachusetts.